TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/circuit-breaker-tyk-classic.md

 ## Confguring the Circuit Breaker in Tyk Operator {#tyk-operator}

-The example API Definition below configures an API to listen on path `/httpbin-timeout-breaker` and forward requests upstream to http://httpbin.org.
+The example API Definition below configures an API to listen on path `/httpbin-timeout-breaker` and forwards requests upstream to http://httpbin.org.
 A hard timeout value of 2 seconds is configured for path `/delay/{delay_seconds}`.
 This will return a `504 Gateway Timeout` response to the client if the upstream response is not received before expiry of the timer.

 ```yaml
 apiVersion: tyk.tyk.io/v1alpha1